 Bonny Helps Regulate Blood Sugar Levels

 Bonny is a natural fiber powder with psyllium husk.
-Bonny is an all-natural, plant-based fiber that tastes amazing and makes you go poop.
+Bonny is a 100% natural, plant-based fiber that tastes amazing and makes you go poop.
+Vegan, gluten-free, and fabulous (like you!).

-Regulating your blood sugar levels is as easy as a tablespoon of Bonny powder in a glass of cool water, stir well until blended and enjoy.
+Regulating your blood sugar levels is as easy as a tablespoon of Bonny powder added to 8 ounces of cool water.

 As always, we wish you pleasant poops!